Don't miss the Game of Thrones Craft event on Tuesday, February 5 from 2:00 and 4:00 pm. Dragon eyes and eggs will be made! Register here.

 Episode 33 of the library's More Than Books Podcast is now available.
 Listen to Game Night: Board Games to Break up the Monopoly Monotony on iTunes.

 Online library instruction from the comfort of your own home.
 Learn how to navigate the library website and utilize its resources and tools.
-Click here for dates and times and to register for September and October.sessions.
+Click here for dates and times and to register for November and December sessions.

 Welcome to the Bellevue University guide on Gun Control.
 This is a good starting point for general research in this area.
 The areas covered by the sampling of resources include gun control, violent crimes and deaths, the National Rifle Association and arms transfers, as well as firearms ownership, law and legislation.
 Resources include reference selections from the BU library, database resources, and Internet links.
 Each book title links directly to the library Catalog.
 Database recommendations link directly to specific databases and Internet links cover various aspects of this topic.

 If you need further assistance, please contact the Bellevue University Library Reference Staff

 BELLEVUE UNIVERSITY INFORMATION LITERACY DEVELOPMENT